nextcloud/end_to_end_encryption/README.md

 > The mnenomnic is *not* recoverable by a server administrator.
 If you lose your mnemonic you *will* lose access to your encrypted data.

+> [!CAUTION]
+> When the web interface is used for end-to-end encryption then chunked uploads have to be disabled!

 ### Using
 #### Establishing a folder to encrypt